philzook58/philzook58.github.io/_posts/2025-04-21-inverse_method.md

 - <https://link.springer.com/chapter/10.1007/3-540-55602-8_198>  Theorem proving in non-standard logics based on the inverse method
 - <https://link.springer.com/chapter/10.1007/978-3-642-02959-2_19>  Efficient Intuitionistic Theorem Proving with the Polarized Inverse Method

+Like magic set is a program analysis over datalog, inverse method could be seen as static analysis over backwards theorem prover.

 Handbook of automated reasoniing

 We can compute the needed formula including sign (how many times did we need to travel under the left part of implication).
 You can prune quite a bit using this.